sccn/sccn.github.io/others/EEGLAB_and_high_performance_computing.md

     Q = fread(stdin); %Standard Octave / MATLAB code from here on
     ```

--   Solution 2, compiling Matlab code.
-Compiling Matlab code is the most
+-   Solution 2, compiling MATLAB code.
+Compiling MATLAB code is the most
-    efficient solution as Matlab compiled code is often 2 to 4 times
+    efficient solution as MATLAB compiled code is often 2 to 4 times
-    faster than Octave code, and compiled code does not require a Matlab
+    faster than Octave code, and compiled code does not require a MATLAB
     license.
-If you compile Matlab code on your local Unix workstation,
+If you compile MATLAB code on your local Unix workstation,
     you will need to make sure to use an Amazon AMI (virtual machine
     image) with the same set of libraries so that your code can run on
     that machine.
 You will need to pick an AMI that is compatible with
     Hadoop as well.
-Also, Matlab does not have a simple mechanism
+Also, MATLAB does not have a simple mechanism
     allowing it to read from STDIN.
 The easiest solution is to use third-party compiled Mex files to do so (for example, see
     [popen](http://www.mathworks.com/matlabcentral/fileexchange/13851-popen-read-and-write)).
     Another solution is to have a shell command write STDIN on disk,
-    then call the Matlab executable (although this might impair
+    then call the MATLAB executable (although this might impair
     performance).

 -   Reduce step: once all the workers have computed what they had to